nyghtowl/Code_Name_Jeeves/README.md

 - Closing loop - check into cronjobs

-- Use Ec2 to run models / esp grid search
+- Use Ec2, picloud(install package - pass function and arguments and it goes up to EC2) to run models / esp grid search

 - Continue to look at dimensionality reduction approaches
 - Turn pipeline sections into classes/objects?